AkashP27/API/ImageGallery/README.md

-# Image/File upload to AWS S3
+# Image Gallery

-This project focuses on different file uploading, retrieving and deletion from S3 using pre-signed URL
+This repository focuses on image uploading, retrieving and deletion from cloudinary using nodejs application

 ## Requirements